 After a keynote introduction to the topic and a brief showcase of PHIRI Foresighting activities, there will be a moderated roundtable debate among decision-makers and addressees of forecasting from five European countries.

-- Key Input by the Scientific Foresight Service of the European Parliament (Liese van Worsel, Head of Service, Virginia Mahieu, Policy Analyst)
+- Key Input by the Strategic Foresight and Capabilities Unit of the European Parliament: Lieve Van Woensel, Senior Foresight Adviser and Virginia Mahieu, Policy Analyst

 - Roundtable discussion with policy-makers (see discussants below)